IELTS General Training · Writing Task 2 · Category 6

 IELTS Writing Task 2 — Vocabulary & Lexical Resource

-How to improve your IELTS Task 2 vocabulary, use academic phrases naturally, avoid word repetition, and reach band 7 in lexical resource.
+How to improve your IELTS Task 2 vocabulary, use academic phrases naturally, avoid word repetition, and reach Band 7 in lexical resource.

 ⏱ 10 min read✅ Questions 53–62📋 50+ vocabulary phrases